Anthropology (BA)

 Honors Program

-A degree in anthropology is awarded with honors to selected anthropology majors who apply for admission to the program through the DUS during their junior year.
-Honors program candidates are expected to meet all the requirements for the program and to maintain an overall grade point average of 3.65 and an average of 3.65 in the major.
-Candidates for the honors program must complete a total of ten 4-credit courses (40 credits) in anthropology, including the two-semester research/thesis writing sequence, ANTH-UA 950 Honors Research I and ANTH-UA 951 Honors Research II taken in the senior year, plus at least one graduate course, typically taken in the junior or senior year.
-All of these courses count toward the major.
+A degree in Anthropology is awarded with honors to selected Anthropology majors who apply for admission to the program through the DUS during their junior year.
+Honors program candidates are expected to meet all the requirements for the program and to maintain a grade point average of 3.65, both overall and in the major.
+Candidates for the honors program must complete a total of ten 4-credit courses (40 credits) in anthropology, which is 4 credits more than the standard major.
+These include the two-semester research/thesis writing sequence taken in the candidate's senior year—ANTH-UA 901 Honors Research I and ANTH-UA 902 Honors Research II—plus at least one graduate course, typically taken in the junior or senior year.
+These courses all count toward the major.
+In both semesters of the candidate's senior year, students must also enroll in a 2-credit independent study with their thesis advisor.

-In the spring semester of the junior year, students will secure a faculty supervisor for their honors thesis.
-(In January of the senior year, the student will choose a second faculty reader in consultation with the thesis supervisor).
-In the fall semester of the senior year, all thesis writers from across departmental subdisciplines enroll in ANTH-UA 950 Honors Research I, a 2-credit seminar course in which research methods are taught and individualized to fit each student’s topic—e.g., assembling a bibliography; constructing hypotheses; using secondary, primary, and occasionally original sources to generate data; and analyzing data.
-In the spring semester, all thesis writers enroll in ANTH-UA 951 Honors Research II, a 2-credit seminar course in which students share their developing theses with the group.
-In both semesters, students should also enroll in a 2-credit independent study with their thesis adviser.
+In the spring semester of the junior year, students will secure a faculty supervisor for their honors thesis (in January of the senior year, the student will also choose a second faculty reader in consultation with their thesis supervisor).
+In the fall semester of the senior year, all thesis writers from across departmental subdisciplines enroll in ANTH-UA 901 Honors Research I, a 2-credit seminar course in which research methods are taught and individualized to fit each student’s topic—e.g., assembling a bibliography; constructing hypotheses; using secondary, primary, and occasionally original sources to generate data; and analyzing data.
+In the spring semester, all thesis writers enroll in ANTH-UA 902 Honors Research II, a 2-credit seminar course in which students share their developing theses with the group.
 Honors candidates are strongly encouraged to formally present posters/papers at the Dean’s Undergraduate Research Conference and within the department.
 Feedback will be offered at different stages by both faculty and student peers in the seminar.
-It is the responsibility of the thesis writer to consult with his or her departmental faculty mentor who is supervising the honors project and who will serve as the primary thesis reader.
+It is the responsibility of the thesis writer to consult with his or her departmental faculty adviser who is supervising the honors project and who will serve as the primary thesis reader.

 Admissions